uxCCDS/uxCCDS.github.io/_data/prototypes/current/IA Navigation.md

 1) Use Chrome browser to view the prototype to see the self-view video working

-2) Choose Day 1 to test the coachmark experience
+2) Choose Day 1 to test first time experience (FTE)

-3) Choose Day 2 to experience OBPT and PSTN (press 1 to trigger OBTP)
+3) Choose Day 2 to experience OBPT, PSTN (press 1 to trigger OBTP), and joining a team space

 ## On Mobile

-1) You can visit this prototype by using Chrome(Mobile Simulator) or installing it as a web app on IOS
+1) You can visit this prototype by using Chrome(Mobile Simulator) or installing it as a web app on iOS devices (The prototype currently only works for 4.7" and 5.5" devices)
 *[How to use Chrome Mobile Simulator](https://uxccds.github.io/prototypes/faq/chrome's-mobile-simulator.html)*
 *[How to Install Web App](https://uxccds.github.io/prototypes/faq/install-web-app.html)*

-2) The prototype is set up for a new user defaultly.
+2) The users can experience the brief sign-on flow and get to the Day1 Scenario.

-3) Keep pressing(mousemoving in Simulator) for 2 seconds at the buttom of the space list will add spaces for Day 2 flow.
+3) Long tap (at least 2 seconds) on the empty space in Day 1 view (or move cursor if using a browser Simulator) to get to the Day 2 flow.

-4) Some screens with input box will have some position issue on Simulator, because we want it runs better on IOS.
+4) Note to Simulator users: elemement alignment might be off using the simuulator, as we modified the prototype to adapt to a better experience on iOS devices.

 # Key Findings